Part I

 We begin at the threshold, where certainties loosen and potential beckons.

-The Dragon may first appear as primal fear—not an obstacle to avoid, but a mirror of the becoming it conceals.
+The Dragon may first appear as primal fear: the threshold itself, a mirage that makes the becoming look like danger.

-Raw survival turns sovereign when stewarded with steadiness.
+Raw survival becomes sovereignty when stewarded with steadiness.

-Integrated with ethics, wisdom, and the Sage’s mind, the Serpent becomes Dragon—power moving through body, heart, and mind, gaining the wings of embodied, non-dual awareness.
+Integrated with ethics, wisdom, and the Sage’s mind, that same charge becomes Dragon: integrated capacity.
+Power moves through body, heart, and mind, housed within a regulated nervous system.

-This path spirals inward rather than running straight, blending direct experience with conceptual inquiry, and always returning awareness to the body.
+This is the Spiral Path: it turns inward rather than running straight, blending direct experience with conceptual inquiry, and always returning awareness to the body.

 Each turn adds capacity.
 Patterns return, and you meet them with a little more steadiness each time.
 Let your readiness cues set the pace.
 We loop back with more capacity instead of sprinting forward.

-You already live through layers of experience—sensation (Form), charge (Eros), values (Soul), pattern (Archetypal), and spaciousness (Void).
+You already live through layers of experience.
+You can track them: sensation (Form), charge (Eros), values (Soul), pattern (Archetypal), and spaciousness (Void).
 Your Serene Center is the steady place in you that can learn to hold all five without abandoning daily life.

 On this path, the Dragon is not a distant myth but an inner orientation toward integration over intensity—an invitation to let grounding, consent, and embodied practice hold the fire you are waking up to.